 - Rational emotive behavioral therapy (REBT), a psychotherapy practice to help individuals identify and work on solutions for self-defeating thoughts and feelings and replace them with more positive, healthy, and productive beliefs and strategies.

 - Multisystemic Therapy (MST), designed for adolescents, this approach is targeted to helping young people abstain from violent, criminal, and negative behaviors.

-Overall, the combination of linking life lessons through physical activity and problem-solving challenges with therapeutic psychotherapy strategies helps improve and promote many valuable recovery tools for SUDs and mental health disorders, which include:
+Overall, the combination of linking life lessons through physical activity and problem-solving challenges with therapeutic psychotherapy strategies helps improve the effectiveness of adventure therapy, treatment outcomes, and promotes many valuable recovery tools for SUDs and mental health issues, which include:

 - Critical thinking